NBizzell/time-lapse-crystals/Lesson-4/README.md

 - Collect the photographs from the Raspberry Pi

 ### Most Students are able to:
-- Create a timelapse video using simple software.
+- Create a time-lapse video using simple software.

 ### Some Students are able to:
-- Create a timelapse video and expalin what is happening in the experiment.
+- Create a time-lapse video and explain what is happening in the experiment.

 ## Lesson summary

 ### Starter

-1. Students collect the Raspbery Pi and crystasl from the safe place.
+1. Students collect the Raspberry Pi and crystals from the safe place.
 1. Students study petri dishes and discuss what has happened in the experiment.
 1. Students set up Raspberry Pi at their desks.

 ### Main development

-1. Students to Save the photographs from the raspberry Pi onto a memory stick or via FTP to a storage area.
+1. Students to save the photographs from the raspberry Pi onto a memory stick or via FTP to a storage area.
-1. Students to use Window Movie Maker (or other suitable software) to create a timelapse video using the pictures taken.
+1. Students to use Window Movie Maker (or other suitable software) to create a time-lapse video using the pictures taken.
 1. Students to view the videos taken and discuss what happened during the experiment.
 1. Students suggest improvements to the experiment or RPi set up to improve the results.